al-101010/PsyTech3/README.md

 # PsyTech3
 Algoritmen en Heuristieken - werkgroep Daimy, Daantje, Alexandra

+This is a test add.